go-doudou/go-doudou.github.io/docs/guide/rest.md

 ### Nacos

-Go-doudou also has built-in support for Nacos developed by Alibaba as another option for service discovery.
+`go-doudou` also has built-in support for Nacos developed by Alibaba as another option for service discovery.

 First, add below code to `main` function.